SLMolenaar/QuantCore/docs/architecture.md

 ### Memory

 Data is loaded into memory upfront.
 For the scale QuantCore targets this is a deliberate trade-off: a year of daily bars is under 20 KB; 10 years of minute bars for one asset is around 35 MB.
-Tick data is denser - a day of 1-second ticks for one symbol is ~27 KB, a year is ~10 MB - still well within reason for a research workstation.
+Tick data is denser: a day of 1-second ticks for one symbol is ~27 KB, a year is ~10 MB.
+Both are well within reason for a research workstation.

 ---